PNguyen2004/ShinyApp/README.md

 # ShinyApp
-Project using Shiny and R studio to build a application showing the relationships between Electric Vehicles and Electric Charging Stations in the Washington Area
+Project using Shiny and R studio to build an application showing the relationships between Electric Vehicles and Electric Charging Stations located in the Washington Area.